datalakehouse/docs/docs/products/opensearch/concepts/indices.rst

 Additionally, setting the maximum to 0 means that your pattern has no effect.
 The system ignores the maximum setting and does not delete anything.
 You can use this if you want to disable the pattern temporarily.

-If you use log integration with integration-specific retention times, note that DLH for OpenSearch applies both index patterns and integration retention times.
+If you use log integration with integration-specific retention times, note that datalakehouse for OpenSearch applies both index patterns and integration retention times.
 If you use both log integrations and custom index patterns in your OpenSearch service, we recommend that you use only one of them to clean up indices:

 * Set the retention time for log integrations to the maximum value (10000)
 * Do not add index patterns for index prefixes managed by log integrations